vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

     1. Click on the Service Engine Group tab.
     2. Under Select Cloud, choose the cloud created in the previous step, and click **Create**.

-13. Enter a name for the Tanzu Kubernetes Grid management service engine group and set the following parameters:
+13. Enter a name for the Tanzu Kubernetes Grid management service engine group, and set the following parameters:

     | Parameter | Value |
     | --- | --- |